Professor Robin Kearns

 - The downstream effects of policies and political practices on the cultural dynamics of places.

 My work aims to generate theoretical and methodological contributions in the international literature as well as inform local policy and planning.
-My inquiries range across rural (e.g. school closure), urban (e.g. suburban trans-nationalism), coastal (local resistance to capital-intensive residential development), and health-system (e.g. hospital) spaces.
+My inquiries range across rural (e.g. school closure), urban (e.g. suburban trans-nationalism), coastal (older renters on Waiheke Island) and health-system (e.g. primary care) spaces.

-My work is currently funded by a range of grants from external agencies including the Marsden Fund, the Health Research Council of NZ and the Foundation for Research, Science and Technology.
+My work is currently funded by a range of grants from external agencies including the National Science Challenges Ageing Well and Building Better Homes, Towns and Communities.

-I am an enthusiastic teacher with a particular passion for postgraduate supervision.
-My goal is to challenge students to ‘unpack’ the nature of place and see relationships within and between places that might otherwise remain obscure.
+I am particularly enthusiastic about postgraduate supervision.
+My goal is to challenge students to ‘unpack’ the nature of place and see relationships within and between places and place-expreience that might otherwise remain obscure.

 Current postgraduate students